 Operational excellence and transition towards circularity

 Galp is focused on improving ecoefficiency performance, by optimising resources, effluents, emissions, and waste, through continuously improving its performance.
 We achieve this by promoting adoption of the best available technologies, setting goals and targets, and periodically monitoring performance in all geographies, subject to third party reviews.
-The management of environmental aspects due to Galp’s activities is ensured through its integrated management system, which is certified by ISO 14001.
+The management of environmental aspects due to Galp’s activities is supported by its integrated management system, which is certified by ISO 14001.

 We also aim to disseminate and increase circularity in our value chain, from construction, to operating and decommissioning.
 We will focus on using our resources and materials efficiently, increasing the reuse and recycle approach and identifying new opportunities in new projects.